-- Contract the pelvic floor by drawing the front of your pelvis (your pubis), to your tailbone (your coccyx) and pulling your two sitting bones together (so the left and right sides) – imagine your pelvic floor is like a drawstring bag with 4 points.
+- Contract the pelvic floor by drawing the front of your pelvis (your pubis), to your tailbone (your coccyx) and pulling your left and right sitting bones together – imagine your pelvic floor is like a drawstring bag with 4 points.
 Lift the entire pelvic floor up when you exhale and relax it back down again when you inhale.

 - Imagine gently blowing out the candles on a birthday cake (on the exhale)

 - Put a Pilates ball or cushion between your knees (as the muscles in your inner thighs “talk” to your pelvic floor) and as you exhale squeeze and lift the pelvic floor (this can be helpful if you’re finding it hard to connect).